Would You Like to Publish a Book?

 - Books must be edited and/or authored in their entirety by CIPS members.
 All contributions to edited volumes must represent the work of CIPS members.

-- The content of all books must be related in some way to the Book Series theme: the boundaries of psychoanalysis.
+- The content of all books must be related to its theme: the boundaries of psychoanalysis.
 The term “boundaries” may be applied to any aspect of psychoanalysis.
 For example, a volume could relate to aspects of techniques, to cutting edge of theory, inclusion criteria for treatment, psychoanalysis as a profession, or relationships with neighboring disciplines.

 - The content of each volume must be original work that has not been previously published elsewhere.